Dosing made easy

 made easy

 We know dosing with concentration and units can be confusing.
-At Mochi we want to help you have a better experience on your weight loss journey!
-This dosing guide provides general reference information about how to inject, a units calculator, and other important things to know!
+At Mochi, we want to help you have a better experience on your weight loss journey!
+This dosing guide provides general reference information about how to inject, storage, and other important things to know!
 For any further questions, contact your Mochi provider!

-Storage instructions may vary slightly depending on the medication/pharmacy—always follow the directions provided
+Storage instructions may vary slightly depending on the medication and pharmacy.
+Always follow the directions provided with your medication.

 Storage instructions may vary slightly depending on the medication/pharmacy—always follow the directions provided with your medication.